 School represents normal life to most students.
-Going to school is more than just education – it establishes a familiar routine and provides a stable environment and an opportunity to socialise.
+Going to school is more than just education – it establishes a routine and provides an opportunity to socialise.
 A diagnosis of cancer is a major disruption for the student and leads to frequent absences from school.

 Keeping in touch

 Every situation is different.
 Not all families will want to maintain close contact with the school community, and a young child may not be able to respond to messages, depending on their age and symptoms.
 However, many students receiving treatment for cancer do want to maintain contact with classmates.
 Young people with cancer find it easier to return to school if friendships have been maintained throughout their absence.
 Regular communication can provide reassurance that they’ve not been forgotten by their friends and help to keep them engaged with their education.

 Families in regional schools face extra complications.
 The major centres for cancer treatment are usually in large cities, away from the family’s main support network.
 Often the student must travel great distances and stay away from home and school for long periods.
 One parent usually has to travel with the child, while the other parent stays home for work and to care for siblings.

 School staff can link the family to school counselling services and offer support to any siblings who also attend the school (see pages 44–45).
 If your school has fees, the principal could consider how these can be adjusted to ease the family’s financial burden.
 Fellow school parents often play a key role in coordinating support when a child has cancer, particularly if there isn’t any extended family to help.
-With the family’s permission, they may organise a roster for meals, childminding or local transport (such as taking siblings to school, sport or other activities), or set up a fundraising website.
-A group of parents may organise this help among themselves, or it could be coordinated by the school’s parent association, such as the Parents & Citizens (P&C) or Parents & Friends (P&F).
+With the family’s permission, they may organise a roster for meals, childminding or transport (such as taking siblings to school, sport or other activities), or set up a fundraising website.
+A group of parents may organise this help among themselves, or it could be coordinated by the school’s parent association, such as the P&C or P&F.

 Helping with schoolwork

 It is natural for a parent to feel anxious about how the student is going to keep up with their schoolwork.
 Students may also worry about falling behind, particularly if that might mean being separated from their peer group when they do return to school.
 Talk to the student and the parents about their expectations, and how you can help maintain some form of ongoing learning.
 An Individual Education Plan (or Individual Learning Plan) can provide some direction and guidance to ensure the student doesn’t fall behind.

 More children and adolescents are now receiving treatment as outpatients.
 This can make it difficult for them to visit the hospital school, but they may not be well enough to attend their regular school.
-If you know the student is spending long periods of time at home, liaise with the family and the hospital school to ensure they are receiving educational support and peer contact.
+If you know the student is spending long periods of time at home, liaise with the family and the hospital school to ensure they have educational support and peer contact.
 The class teacher can also work with the student and family to set up a work program they can complete at home, including opportunities for the student to connect with their class.
 If the student transitions to high school or another new school, staff may share information about the student’s learning needs so that the appropriate plans can be put in place.

 Ways to support an absent student